 Tongue-tie may also have an effect on oral hygiene (the tongue cleanses the teeth inside the mouth).

-It may also affect speech development (this remains controversial).
+It may also affect speech development (although this remains controversial).

 A baby with a tongue-tie often cannot make the necessary movements that allow feeding to be satisfying for both mother and baby.
 Instead, the experience becomes a frustrating experience for the baby, and often leading to pain, a sense of guilt and failure for the mother.